bodlukas/ground-motion-simulation-shakemap/README.md

 ![alt text](https://github.com/bodlukas/ground-motion-simulation-shakemap/blob/main/data/ShakemapSim.png)

-The tool was developed at the Department of Civil, Environmental and Geomatic Engineering at ETH Zürich in the research group of [Prof. Bozidar Stojadinovic](https://stojadinovic.ibk.ethz.ch/).
+The tool was developed by the research group of [Prof. Bozidar Stojadinovic](https://stojadinovic.ibk.ethz.ch/) at the Department of Civil, Environmental and Geomatic Engineering at ETH Zürich.

 ### Local installation
 The required dependencies for a local setup are listed in the `environment.yml` file.
 I recommend to create a virtual (mini-)conda environment.